 This introduces you to how different organisations develop strategic options and choose between them, both at headquarters and unit level.
 You'll also learn the role that managers play in making these decisions.
 The unit places a special emphasis on the internationalisation of firms, which constitutes a key decision in the current business world.
 Consistent with prior units, it also explores the peculiarities of decision-making in the context of public services.

 Unit 4: Strategy in action

 This focuses on the implementation of strategic choices, devoting special attention to organisational structure and culture and the barriers that may unfold during this phase.
 You'll also learn about the importance and practice of change management.
 The unit addresses innovation in its broadest sense, including technological innovation, process innovation and management innovation, and its links to organisational strategies.
-There will also be a discussion about cutting-edge novel organisational structures and practices such as holacracy and Rendanheyi.
+There will also be a discussion about cutting-edge organisational structures and practices such as holacracy and the Rendanheyi model.